Our Doctor

 I have lived in Voluntown for my whole life and love to spend my days outside hiking and kayaking in our beautiful Pachaug Forest.
 My fur family consists of an extra-large black lab named Benny, a yellow lab named Maddie, and three cats named Lester, Pepper, and Louise.
 I am very passionate about animals and always treat all our furry patients like they are my own pets.
 I currently am earning my veterinary technician certification through Penn Foster college.
 It has helped greatly while simultaneously learning hands-on skills throughout the course of the work day.
 Stop in and say hi!

-Bri, Veterinary Technician
+Liam, Veterinary Technician

 Becky, Veterinary Technician